wanyaworld/wanyaworld.github.io/_posts/2021-12-04-futex-kernel.md

 First, if futex is private futex (futex is shared among only threads in same process), it is enough to use virtual address of the futex variable (_uaddr_).

-Second, if (global) futex variable is on anon-page, since addr is not enough to uniquely identify futex, we use curren thread's _mm\_struct_ and _addr_.
+Second, if (global) futex variable is on anon-page, since addr is not enough to uniquely identify futex hash bucekt, we use current thread's _mm\_struct_ and _addr_.

 Lastly, if (global) futex variable is file-backed, we use inode number and page offset.